What is regenerative healing?

 Tissue repair and regeneration involve cell proliferation as well as the selective recruitment of circulating stem and progenitor cell populations through complex cell signaling.
 Thanks to modern technology, the evolution of tissue engineering was born.
 “Tissue engineering was developed from biomaterials and refers to the practice of combining scaffolds, cells, and biologically active molecules into functional tissues”.
 Our regenerative healing products utilize tissue engineering, and the products’ unique designs come from biomimetic scaffolds that stimulate the body’s own repair mechanisms through the recruitment of endogenous stem cells to sites of injury.

-Russell Health’s approach towards controlling stem cell recruitment occurs through the design of our growth factor releasing-platforms.
+Russell Health’s approach towards controlled healing occurs through the design of our growth factor releasing-platforms.
 “Growth factors are soluble signaling proteins that control a wide variety of cellular responses through specific binding of transmembrane receptors on target cells.”

 Extra Cellular Matrix (ECM)

 According to Franz et. al, extra cellular matrix (ECM) based materials from “decellularized tissues hold great promise in the field of tissue engineering as a subset of naturally derived materials.
 ECM can induce the biological responses necessary to facilitate the spatiotemporally controlled recruitment and migration of stem cells.
 ECM is the acellular component of tissues which provides a suitable microenvironment for cells and offers the necessary cues for their proliferation, adhesion, differentiation, migration, and viability.
 Additionally, acellular ECM materials retain the structure of their native tissue, which leaves these matrices with the chemical and mechanical cues that help to modulate stem cell behavior”.